-- AHCA and DCF must develop a written agreement that requires collaboration and joint development of all policies, budgets, procurement documents, contracts, and monitoring plans; - AHCA is required to seek federal approval to contract with a single behavioral health pre-paid plan to provide services to all Medicaid recipients in a county combination of regions: - these entities are required to provide "sufficient choice of providers to ensure recipient access and satisfaction;" - the managed care entity is expected to provide comprehensive inpatient and outpatient mental health and substance abuse services through pre-paid capitated arrangements to all Medicaid recipients as allowable under federal law and regulation; - the agency must submit its plan for implementing capitated prepaid behavioral health care in all regions of the state by October 1, 2003; - o implementation begins in 2003 in some areas of the state; and, - the agency is to consider the impact of an inadequate service system and lack of access to care in creating capitation rates.
+- AHCA and DCF must develop a written agreement that requires collaboration and joint development of all policies, budgets, procurement documents, contracts, and monitoring plans; - AHCA is required to seek federal approval to contract with a single behavioral health pre-paid plan to provide services to all Medicaid recipients in a county combination of regions: - these entities are required to provide "sufficient choice of providers to ensure recipient access and satisfaction." - the managed care entity is expected to provide comprehensive inpatient and outpatient mental health and substance abuse services through pre-paid capitated arrangements to all Medicaid recipients as allowable under federal law and regulation. - the agency must submit its plan for implementing this by March 1, 2004. - o implementation begins in 2003 - the agency is to consider the impact of an inadequate service system and lack of access to care in creating capitation rates.